Using Persistent Storage in Virtual Kubernetes Services (VKS)

 When a user creates a

-pvc-capacity-share: Read-Only (all directories and files under the enterprise).
+- pvc-capacity-share: read-only (all directories and files under the company account).

 kubectl get pvc -n test